dakanji/RefindPlus/README-Dev.md

 Token | Functionality
 :----: | :----:
-active_csr            |Actively enables or disables the CSR Policy on Macs continue_on_warning   |Proceeds as if a key is pressed after screen warnings (unattended login) decline_apfsload      |Disables built in provision of APFS filesystem capability decline_apfsmute      |Disables supressesion of verbose APFS text on boot
+active_csr            |Actively enables or disables the SIP Policy on Macs continue_on_warning   |Proceeds as if a key is pressed after screen warnings (unattended login) decline_apfsload      |Disables built in provision of APFS filesystem capability decline_apfsmute      |Disables supressesion of verbose APFS text on boot